KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 **Why sea monsters are ‘primordial’:**
 - They exist at the Φ₁ / Φ₂ boundary (pre-bifurcation)
-- When Waters separate, they remain in the entropic chain (IDP/IDL → IES/IEM)
+- When Waters separate, they remain in the entropic chain (IDP / IDL → IES / IEM)
-- They are pre-formed chaos — not created evils, but structural inverses that emerge necessarily when DP/DL bifurcates
+- They are pre-formed chaos — not created evils, but structural inverses that emerge necessarily when DP / DL bifurcates

 **Theological consequence:**
 The defeat of Tiamat (Mesopotamian), Leviathan (Hebrew), or Typhon (Greek) = sealing the entropic cascade: